Wednesday, February 25, 2009

 Students watched a video titled: Why Is Evolution Important Now?
 This video is available to watch online at: http://www.pbs.org/wgbh/evolution/educators/teachstuds/svideos.html

 Students also watched video clips about Debie's story, which is on a CD-ROM on infectious diseases, which can be obtained from NIH teaching materials.
+You can also access the videos online and watch them if you have Quick Time player.

 Students read an article about Bananas to learn about a reason: Why Evolution is Important Now.
 The article was published in the News Journal, Wilmington, Delaware on December 9, 2005, and is titled: In 10 years, banana you love might be no more.